dukeoflaser/railslifts-with-jquery-frontend/spec.md

 - [x] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User)
 - [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
 - [ ] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) (mine: users/:id/next_workout)
+- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) (mine: predict 1 rep max?)
-- [ ] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
+- [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)
 - [x] Include logout (how e.g. Devise)
 - [x] Include third party signup/login (how e.g. Devise/OmniAuth)
-- [ ] Include nested resource show or index (URL e.g. programs/2/workouts) ()
+- [ ] Include nested resource show or index (URL e.g. programs/2/workouts)*This is the history portion*
-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
+- [ ] Include nested resource "new" form (URL e.g. programs/1/workouts/new)*This would be the next workout*
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm:
 - [ ] The application is pretty DRY